Connect with others who understand.

 • Confusion

 The risk factors for developing hypothalamic obesity are related to the risk of developing a brain tumor, injury, or genetic condition.
-Children aged 5 to 14 years are the group most commonly diagnosed with hypothalamic obesity.
+Children ages 5 to 14 years are the group most commonly diagnosed with hypothalamic obesity.
 The diagnosis is usually related to a brain tumor in this age group.

 Craniopharyngioma, the most common condition associated with hypothalamic obesity, doesn’t have any known risk factors.
 Some older, traditional types of brain surgery to treat brain tumors may have a higher risk of causing hypothalamic obesity compared to newer techniques.